Dear Parents and Carers,

 Children can change their books every Tuesday and Friday with your support.
 Please encourage your children to look after the books sent home as they are expensive to replace and children must learn to respect and value the resources given to them.

 Remember that sharing a book should be a special time; make this an enjoyable, fun activity that your child wants to do with you.
 This only needs to be 5 or 10 minutes a day but encouraging a love of books and reading will support your child’s future academic achievement, promote learning, understanding and imagination.
-Please leave books inside your child’s book bag.
+Please leave books inside your child’s book bag with the yellow shared reading record.

 Kind regards from your Nursery Team